Now is the best time to explore ghost hunting. It’s an opportunity to encounter paranormal activity on a personal level.

 Some sites may be genuinely haunted, but – during the recent wave of ghost hunting popularity – they (deliberately?) neglected to fix issues that only seemed like evidence of ghosts.

-I’m reminded of the Lizzie Borden house, where researcher Thomas Spitalere found extremely high EMF readings near pipes (and perhaps wiring) at the top floor of that home.
+I’m reminded of the Lizzie Borden house, where Essex Ghost Project founder, Thomas Spitalere, discovered extremely high EMF readings near pipes (and perhaps wiring) at the top floor of that home.

-Though I’m sure Lizzie Borden’s house is haunted, I didn’t overlook normal issues – like elevated EMF – that could merely make a place “feel” haunted.
+Though I’m sure Lizzie Borden’s house is haunted, I can’t overlook normal issues – like elevated EMF – that could merely make a place “feel” haunted.

 When we reported this to the woman hosting our investigation, she seemed to shrug it off.
 At the time, people didn’t understand as much as we do now, about EMF at eerie locations.